aslimosaab/Ftp2Rinex/README.md

 3. You need to modify 3-text files

    Set the IP-Address you want to connect to:

    3.1 1ip.txt---------------------------->Add your FTP address

-         Set the output path, Where to save the downloaded files ?:
+   Set the username and the password to login into the FTP-Server:

    3.2 1password.txt---------------------->Write your Password